ottozastrow/indexAnyFrontend/standlet/docs/docs/clinical evaluation and clinical investigations/Article 78 - Coordinated assessment procedure for clinical investigations.md

-disagrees with the conclusion on the basis of the second subparagraph&nbsp;of this paragraph, it shall communicate its disagreement, together with a detailed justification, through the electronic system referred to in Article&nbsp;73, to the Commission, to all other Member&nbsp;States concerned and to the sponsor.</p>
+disagrees with the conclusion on the basis of the second subparagraph&nbsp;of this paragraph, it shall communicate its disagreement, together with a detailed justification, through the electronic system referred to in [[[[Article&nbsp;73](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md)](../clinical evaluation and clinical investigationsArticle 73 - Electronic system on clinical investigations.md), to the Commission, to all other Member&nbsp;States concerned and to the sponsor.</p>
    <p class="norm">9.&nbsp;&nbsp;Where the conclusion of the
 coordinating Member&nbsp;State concerning the area of coordinated